 Many countries have different requirements which often turn marriage preparations into "jumping through the bureaucratic hoops".
 For example, marrying in China may be faster than in Philippines but more complicated from documentation standpoint.
 Even though there is no "one-size-fits-all" recommendation, the below is the suggested procedure to take into the account local country specifics in advance and to get all your necessary documents in order with less hassle:

-Visit the website of the embassy/consulate/mission of that country in the USA - you might need a special type of foreign visa and/or some other documents to present at the time of marriage such as Affidavit of Eligibility to Marry executed in front of their foreign consular officer in the USA (please see Item 6 and Item 7 below).
+- Visit the website of the embassy/consulate/mission of that country in the USA - you might need a special type of foreign visa and/or some other documents to present at the time of marriage such as Affidavit of Eligibility to Marry executed in front of their foreign consular officer in the USA (please see Item 6 and Item 7 below).
 In general, you may need a plan to stay sufficiently long in the country of marriage to complete all of the below documentation tasks.
+Alternatively Affidavit of Eligibility to Marry (Statutory Declaration of Single Status) can be prepare in USA before you go to the country of marriage.

 - Valid U.S. passport (original)